wagnerchr/wagnerchr/README.md

-## Hello World 👋
+## Hello, World! 👋

 - 💼 Not Working
-- 🌱 Currently learning JavaScript
+- 🌱 Currently learning TypeScript and Firebase
 - 👍 Wanna help other ones
 - 📖 Studying at IFSP
 - 🤔 Actually, need help with everything